-The faster you drive, the greater the impact or striking power of your vehicle.
+The effect of speed on stopping distance - The faster you drive, the greater the impact or striking power of your vehicle.
 When you double your speed from 20 to 40 mph the impact is 4 times greater.
 The braking distance is also 4 times longer.

 Triple the speed from 20 to 60 mph and the impact and braking distance is 9 times greater.
-At 60 mph, your stopping distance is greater than that of a football field.
+At 60 mph, your stopping distance is greater than the length of a football field.
 Increase the speed to 80 mph and the impact and braking distance are 16 times greater than at 20 mph.
 High speeds greatly increase the severity of crashes and stopping distances.
 By slowing down, you can reduce braking distance.

-The Effect of Vehicle Weight on Stopping Distance.
-The heavier the vehicle, the more work the brakes must do to stop it, and the more heat they absorb.
+The effect of vehicle weight on stopping distance - The heavier the vehicle, the more work the brakes must do to stop it, and the more heat they absorb.
 But the brakes, tires, springs, and shock absorbers on heavy vehicles are designed to work best when the vehicle is fully loaded.
 Empty trucks require greater stopping distances because an empty vehicle has less traction.